essykings/python-datetime/README.md

 ## Other python datetime libraries

-Python has other libaries that make manipulation of datetimes much easier.
+Python has other libraries that make manipulation of date-times much easier.
 Some of them have timezones hence reducing the complexity associated with timezones.
-Lets look at them below.
+Let's look at them below.

 ### Arrow
 Arrow is also another powerful python module that makes it easy to create, manipulate, and format dates and times.
 It is available via pip, and you can  install it as follows: